Building Excellent Computer Science Programs Across Connecticut

 Source: Connecticut Department of Education

-CodeHS is a member of the Connecticut Student Data Privacy Consortium (SDPC).
+CodeHS is a member of the Student Data Privacy Consortium (SDPC) in many states.
+Your district can sign Exhibit E to execute the agreement for your state.

 Explore our Privacy Center to learn more.